 Saw Door Bottom Grooves for New Weatherstrip

-I bought a RotoZip Jigsaw Handle Kit that includes a Straight Edge Guide from Amazon.com after finding that none of the hardware stores in my area stocked this specialty item.
+I bought a Rotozip Jigsaw Handle Kit that includes a Straight Edge Guide (Editor’s Note: unfortunately, this kit is no longer available).
 The ability to use the Rotozip as a router to cut the door bottom groves made this an obvious choice.
 If you have a router and straight edge attachment, that would also work fine.
 The jigsaw handle kit comes with everything you see here.

 Two straight pieces of scrap 2×4 boards were fastened together with wood screws and clamped to the bottom of the patio door to provide a wide base and edge for the straight edge guide.